What do I need to bring to the DAT Prep Course?

 Introductory Biology and Chemistry courses are prerequisites for most Dental Schools in Canada.
 These components of the DAT cover the material taught in first year university courses and most students prefer to review this material on their own time.
 Some dental schools do not consider these components in their admission criteria, including the University of Alberta.

 The DAT can be a stressful and challenging experience.
 The mock DAT will simulate the DAT writing conditions and time constraints so that students can be at their best for the real thing.
 The mock DAT will also allow students to identify areas which need improvement before writing the CDA DAT.

 Does the mock DAT cover the same material as the real thing?

 Yes.
 The mock DAT will cover the same types of questions in the same format and time restrictions.
-Chemistry, biology, reading comprehension, perceptual ability and manual dexterity will all be examined and scored.
+Reading comprehension, perceptual ability and manual dexterity will all be examined and scored.

 Will the mock DAT be graded?

 Yes.
 The mock DAT will be graded, including the manual dexterity component.
 Each student will receive his or her results shortly after the day of the exam by email.
 The results will show the raw scores for each section.